Not Enough Hot Water

 - Having a water heater that is older than eight years or living in an area with hard water could both lead to excessive sediment in the water heater and that could cause less hot water to be available to you.
 See below for further information about sediment build-up.

 - The problem could just be that your tank is too small for your needs.
 If you have just moved in to your residence, it could be that former tenant’s hot water needs were less than yours.
 If previously there was only two people using the hot water and now there are four or five, that could mean you need a bigger tank.
 The same issue could arise if you have put in a hot tub or built a new bathroom.

 As we noted earlier, sediment build-up could be the cause of your lack of hot water.
 Over the years, the sediment will collect at the bottom of the water heater and will slowly take up more space.
 This means that there will be less and less room for hot water in your tank.
 A noisy water heater or one that makes a rumbling noise may have excessive sediment.
 One solution would be to flush the sediment out of your water heater, though that may not solve your problem.
 If that’s the case, then you may need to replace it.

-Of course, the problem could be a part that has gone bad and needs to be replaced.
+As we mentioned earlier, the problem could be a part that has gone bad and needs to be replaced.
 Over time, water heater parts can wear out or break, just like any other mechanical device.
-Or maybe it’s a manufacturer’s error.
+It could even be a manufacturer’s error.
 Either way, we can come out and diagnose the problem and repair your water heater.
 Our technicians will usually have the necessary part right there with them.
 For more information about this and other common water heater problems, click here.